omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/bug-bounty-program.md

 * Blockexplorer: [URL](https://audit-blockexplorer-rinkeby-lr.omg.network/), source code will be published soon
 * Web wallet: [URL](https://audit-webwallet-rinkeby-lr.omg.network/), [source code](https://github.com/omgnetwork/web-wallet)

-If you are brave enough and want to setup a local test environment, you can setup contracts, child chain and watcher with this [guide](https://github.com/omgnetwork/elixir-omg#getting-started).
+If you are brave enough and want to set up a local test environment, you can set up contracts, child chain, and watcher with this [guide](https://github.com/omgnetwork/elixir-omg#getting-started).

 The scope will be increased to other systems, so stay tuned for updates.

 ### Testing

-In order to interact with the OMG network you can leverage [omg-js](https://github.com/omgnetwork/omg-js) the official client reference implementation.
+To interact with the OMG Network, you can leverage [omg-js](https://github.com/omgnetwork/omg-js) the official client reference implementation.
 You can also check out [omg-cli](https://github.com/omgnetwork/omg-cli) a command line tool that was specifically created to make security testing more straight forward by isolating end points and by providing callable interfaces for both the contracts as well as the watcher component.

 For debugging the root chain contracts in the audit environment check out our public [Tenderly project](https://dashboard.tenderly.co/public/omg-network/audit-a69c763-rinkeby-lr).